ryanloveriner/Iconik_marketing_research/README.md

 ## Code and Data

-You can find the code I wrote for the report's visualizations and its requisite data here:
+You can find the code I wrote for each of the report's visualizations and their respective data here:

 #### [Price]() and [Price Data]()